SomMeri/less4j/README.md

 Less language is an extension of css and this project compiles it into regular css.
 It adds several dynamic features into css: variables, expressions, nested rules, and so on.
-The overview of all these features along with links to detailed descriptions is located on our [wiki page](https://github.com/SomMeri/less4j/wiki/Supported-Less-Language).
+Our [wiki page](https://github.com/SomMeri/less4j/wiki/Supported-Less-Language) contains overview of all these features along with links to their detailed descriptions.

 The original compiler was written in JavaScript and is called [less.js](http://lesscss.org/).
 Official less is mostly defined in less.js documentation/issues and by what less.js actually do.
 Links to less.js:
 * [less.js home page](http://lesscss.org/)